 - How long it is estimated to consider?

-Upon combining, the cards and the board deliver a clear way of visualizing what is being done, what needs to be done in the future, and ensuring that every team member is on the same phase.
+Upon combining, the cards and the board deliver a clear way of visualizing what is being done, what needs to be done in the future, and ensuring that every team member is in the same phase.

 When to use Kanban?

-When it comes to project development cycle, Kanban is an ideally chosen methodology as it requires continuous improvement in gradual increments.
+When it comes to the project development cycle, Kanban is an ideally chosen methodology as it requires continuous improvement in gradual increments.
 Kanban board helps the team to have a visual idea regarding what’s going on in the project and what is yet to come.

-Basic principles associated with Kanban process
+Basic principles associated with the Kanban process

-- Visualize the workflow – A thorough observation and understanding of current workflow will definitely help you to visualize how work is progressing throughout the process.
+- Visualize the workflow – A thorough observation and understanding of the current workflow will definitely help you to visualize how work is progressing throughout the process.

 - Limit work in progress – When you limit the work that is in progress, the team can complete work well ahead of time prior to moving to the next one.
 Accordingly, it is necessary for the work that is in progress to be marked as completed so that new tasks can be assigned to the team.

-- Managing the workflow – The whole reason behind implementing Kanban methodology is to manage and enhance the workflow, in an attempt to get the work done quickly.
+- Managing the workflow – The whole reason behind implementing the Kanban methodology is to manage and enhance the workflow, in an attempt to get the work done quickly.

 - Make explicit process policies – While working as a team, it is essential for every team member to be aware of all the policies, rules, and regulations.
 It encourages them to work with collaboration and harmony.

-- Implement feedback loops – Feedback loops are considered as an integral part of Kanban wherein daily stand-up meetings are held for team synchronization and to know what they did the previous day and what’s on the list for today.
+- Implement feedback loops – Feedback loops are considered an integral part of Kanban wherein daily stand-up meetings are held for team synchronization and to know what they did the previous day and what’s on the list for today.
 An average length of a stand-up meeting should be between 10-15-minutes, and at times it may reach up to an hour depending upon the size of the team and topics.

-Challenges faced while using Kanban
+Challenges Faced while using Kanban

 Kanban is pretty simple to use in contrast to Scrum, but there might be certain issues while using the Kanban board correctly.
 If using an updated Kanban board, there can be issues relating to the project development process.
 Try avoiding a complex board as it can adversely affect your project.